Mainz Biomed Establishes Strategic Partnership With Tomalab To Expand Availability Of Coloalert® In Italy

-BERKELEY, Calif. and MAINZ, Germany, Feb.
-21, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – February 21 st , 2024 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a leader in molecular genetics diagnostic solutions for early cancer detection, announced today a strategic partnership with TomaLab to launch the Company's flagship product, ColoAlert® in Italy.
 TomaLab is one of Italy's premier biotechnology laboratories and is based in Milan.
 The partnership signifies a major step forward in enhancing colorectal cancer screening and diagnostics within the Italian healthcare system as it enables the implementation of ColoAlert® into Italy's robust healthcare framework, providing patients with access to a cutting-edge diagnostic solution that combines convenience with clinical excellence.

 ColoAlert®, a highly effective and user-friendly at-home detection test, offers a non-invasive, highly sensitive test for early detection of colorectal cancer (CRC) and precancerous lesions.
 By utilizing advanced DNA technology, ColoAlert® detects cancerous and precancerous conditions with greater precision than traditional non-invasive screening methods, making it a pivotal tool in the fight against one of the most common and deadly cancers worldwide.